felixleopoldo/benchpress/README.md

 To run the simulation setup in config.json type

-`$ snakemake roc --cores 20 --use-singularity`
+`$ snakemake roc --cores 20 --use-singularity --configfile config.sample.json`

-A roc curve defined by config.json is found in the file files/ROC.eps and can be viewed with e.g. evince as
+A roc curve defined by config.sample.json is found in the file files/ROC.eps and can be viewed with e.g. evince as

 `$ evince files/ROC.eps`